 The two main types of baby breathing monitors are mat monitors and wearable monitors.
 Each type has its own advantages and disadvantages, so you will want to take a look to see which one is right for you.

 Mat monitors are placed on a hard surface under your baby’s mattress.
-These monitors have very sensitive sensors that are able to detect very small movements.
+These baby breathing monitors have very sensitive sensors that are able to detect very small movements.